Billing & Payment of Fees

 Cancellation of Classes

 If a student fails to pay the account bill or any monies due by the scheduled due date, the student’s class schedule may be cancelled.
-If the student requests to have his/her class schedule reinstated, the student will be required to pay a $55 late registration fee, as well as the account balance in full.
+If the student registers during the late registration period the student will be required to pay a $70 late registration fee, as well as the account balance in full.

 Credit Reporting & Collection Agencies